Aidas415/Final-project-Paulini/testCases.md

 🎯- **Expected Result:**
 - The user is successfully redirected to `https://paulini.lt/pagalba`
 - The filling form appears
-- The form includes fields for questions, your message, email, phone number and files
 - The breadcrumb `PAULINI > TURITE KLAUSIMŲ?` appears above the list on the left side